Guardian Portal

 Closing Statement

-Its strength does not come from image alone.
-It comes from the people who contribute to it, protect it, and help it endure.
+Its strength comes from the people who contribute to it and keep it standing.

 Strength in Unity.